infor-cloud/xtendm3/docs/documentation/import-export.md

 In case of importing an extension, that name is already included in the list of available extension, it is instantly overriding the older file with the input of imported extension.
 It is important to create a copy of previous file in case to save some useful data.

 ## Export

 Extensions can be exported into a Json or a Json signed file.
 To export an extension select the extension from XtendM3 and click the "Export" button from the tool bar above.

 <img src="../../../assets/attachments/export/ex_button.PNG" width="950">

 Pop up window will aprear with export options.<br>
-* Message - Inputted message will be displayed when importing the extension;
+* Message - Inputted message will be displayed when importing the extension;<br>
-* Export - fetches the latest version of the extension;
+* Export - fetches the latest version of the extension;<br>
-* Local export - exports extension cashed in the web browser;
+* Local export - exports extension cashed in the web browser;<br>
 * Signed Export - exports into a signed file.

 <img src="../../../assets/attachments/export/window.PNG" width="950">